This article describes the Dictionary Cache and how to monitor and tune it.

 This means that there are 31 Buckets and each bucket can contain 10 tables, which in turn means that the instance can cache only 310 tables before it runs out of memory.

-If Informix runs out of memory in the dictionary cache to add additional entries, you will have two potential problems:
+If Informix runs out of memory in the dictionary cache to add additional entries, you will have one primary problem which is:

 1. Performance: If your Data Dictionary cache is too small for your instance you are constantly swapping out one table in the cache for another, thus wasting I/O and causing performance degradation.